-Here is a whistle-stop post covering our rapid tour of Fjord Norway.
+Here is a whistle-stop post covering our rapid tour of the Norwegian fjords in west Norway.
+I travelled there on a press trip with Visit Norway and Fjord Norway, so I only had four days to explore the area.
 I’d advise any families travelling there to spend a bit longer in each location, to really soak up the atmosphere of the place.
 To find out more about the hotels, attractions and restaurants I mention, just follow the links.

 It was easy to see what inspired the light, haunting spookiness of Grieg’s music.
-Troldhaugen’s concert hall looked out, past Grieg’s writing hut, onto the majestic fjord, which on the day of our visit was wreathed in a fine cloud.
+Troldhaugen’s concert hall looked out, past Grieg’s writing hut, onto the Norwegian fjords, which on the day of our visit were wreathed in a fine cloud.
 Treetops poked eerily out of the mist.
 It was a beautiful, goose-pimply sort of place, where you could imagine mystic creatures, wading around in the fog.

 Troldhaugen run regular tours, and family music sessions.
 To find out more, click here.

 After Bergen we journeyed on, through long mountain tunnels to Myrkdalen Mountain Resort, in Voss.
 The drive took us past farms where they harvested the local delicacy, sheep’s heads.
 From the road we also spotted plenty of off-piste skiers, ploughing through the snow in bright, elegant Norwegian skiwear.

 Myrkdalen is one of the most snow-sure ski resorts in Europe, and snow is guaranteed well into May.
 If you head further up, onto the glacier, it’s possible to ski until June.
 Unsurprisingly, Norwegians are expert when it comes to winter sports, and Myrkdalen offers the gamut: downhill, cross-country and telemark.
 It’s a safe place for children to learn to ski, because the resort is small enough for them not to get lost on the slopes.